pygos/init/docs/cmdline.md

  * list - list all enabled service.
 A target can be specified to only list services for the specified target.
  * help - display a short help text and a list of available commands.
+ * start - start one or more services listed on the command line.
+ * stop - stop one or more services listed on the command line.
+ * status - display status of all services or the ones specified on the command line.

 ## shutdown and reboot